ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Configuration for multiple Egress points in multiple virtual data centers
 * East-west traffic between all networks within the group

-For more information, see [Managing organization virtual data center networks](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-B208CDD2-5D46-4841-8F3C-BED9E4F27F07.html){: external}.
+For more information, see [Managing Organization Virtual Data Center Networks in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/managing-organization-vdc-networks.html){: external}.

 The data center groups do not require physical separation.
 However, for optimal redundancy, the recommended implementation of a data center group has the Egress points in two different physical data centers, for example, **Dallas 10** and **Dallas 12**.